Utah Museum of Fine Arts: Collections

-As of 2017, the UMFA held a collection of nearly 20,000 art objects.
+As of 2017, the UMFA held a collection of over 22,000 art objects.

 Works of the European tradition from the 14th to the 19th centuries include such artists as Filippo Lippi, Pieter Brueghel the Younger, Jan Brueghel the Younger, Anthony van Dyck, Giovanni Paolo Panini, Hyacinthe Rigaud, Jean-Honoré Fragonard, Élisabeth Vigée Le Brun, Thomas Gainsborough, Jean-Baptiste-Camille Corot, and Auguste Rodin.
 Represented American artists include Benjamin West, Gilbert Stuart, Thomas Cole, Albert Bierstadt, Edmonia Lewis, and John Singer Sargent.
 Modern and contemporary holdings include Helen Frankenthaler, Yayoi Kusama, Nancy Holt, and Robert Smithson.
 The museum's non-Western collections have particular strength in works from India, Polynesia, and Mesoamerica.

 Restitution of art stolen in the Holocaust

 In August 2004, the museum learned that an oil painting that had been stolen during The Holocaust had found its way into the museum's collection by donation in 1993.
 The museum returned the art to the heirs of its original owner.
 The piece was the 18th-century Les Amoureaux Jeunes by François Boucher.
 It had been stolen by Nazi Hermann Göring from the collection of French Jewish art gallery owner Andre Jean Seligmann during the Nazi occupation of France.
 Suzanne Seligmann Robbins, Andre Seligmann's daughter-in-law, said: "Honor this museum and the people in it and the University of Utah for what they have done with such honor, with such diligence, with such integrity."